jamesaud/poker-genetic-algorithem/README.md

 # B351FinalProject
-AI project to use Computer Vision to do something...
+AI project to use a Neural Network to do something...

 Ben Boskin